Ponds & Water Features - Improving The Environment & Teaching Kids About Nature

 In a world where housing developments march the cities wider and further, and unfortunately are destroying nature on a daily basis, isn’t it a good idea to save a little part and keep protect it yourself?

 A common misconception is that ponds breed mosquitoes.
 In fact, nothing is further from the truth.
-Mosquitos seldom breed in water bodies deeper than 30cm, and with the presence of pond fish or tadpoles you will have any larvae eaten quickly.
+Mosquitoes seldom breed in water bodies deeper than 30cm, and with the presence of pond fish or tadpoles you will have any larvae eaten quickly.
 Ponds also attract dragonflies which are mosquito hunters.
 Dragonflies are attracted to ponds to lay their eggs, and while they are around they can eat dozens of mosquitoes at a time.
 In addition, dragonfly nymphs live underwater for years, consuming mosquito larvae.

 Then they crawl up plant stems to shed their skins and become adult mosquito control!